Chaos and Order

+In Chaos and Order, the character of Angus Thermopyle finally admits that his violence toward Morn is rooted in his longing for recognition by her.

 Plot summary

-Following the assassination of Godsen Frik, the former Director of Protocol for the United Mining Companies Police (UMCP), Hashi Lebwohl, the Director of the Data Acquisition (DA) branch of the UMCP, attempts to investigate how security failed to prevent the so-called 'kaze' attacks.
+Following the assassination of Godsen Frik, the former Director of Protocol for the United Mining Companies Police (UMCP), Hashi Lebwohl, the Director of the Data Acquisition (DA) branch of the UMCP, attempts to investigate how security failed to prevent the so-called "kaze" attacks.
 Hashi learns that they were using more recent security badges that contained up-to-date security codes.
 As part of his investigation, Hashi accompanies Koina Hannish, Godsen's successor as Director of Protocol, to Earth to attend an emergency session of the GCES.
 It is there that, as Koina informed Hashi, Captain Vertigus will propose a bill of severance that will sever the UMCP from the UMC and merge it with the GCES so as to avoid the conflict of interest between UMC CEO Holt Fasner and the rest of humanity.

 Captain Vertigus manages to propose his bill to the GCES as Hashi recognizes a security guard as former Captain Nathan Alt.
 Hashi surmises that he is a kaze and is surprised that, instead of attacking Captain Vertigus, seems to be heading for the UMC's First Executive Assistant, Cleatus Fane.
-Hashi grabs Alt's IDs intact, which strangely identify him as one 'Clay Imposs', before having him arrested.
-Alt\Imposs promptly explodes.
+Hashi grabs Alt's IDs intact, which strangely identify him as one "Clay Imposs", before having him arrested.
+Alt/Imposs promptly explodes.

 Meanwhile, a cyborg named Angus Thermopyle is fleeing the newly destroyed Billingate installation in Forbidden Space with his makeshift crew.

 As luck would have it, Vector Shaheed was one of the lead scientists working on an anti-mutagen drug.
 The Amnion, the beings that inhabit Forbidden Space, would have their mutagens turn the entire human race into Amnion themselves, and the immunity drug that Vector was working on would have assured humanity their safety.
-The UCMP took Shaheed’s research away from him and suppressed the drug on Holt Fasner’s orders.
-Hashi Lebwohl secretly finished Shaheed’s research and gave a sample of the drug to Nick Succorso to test.
+The UCMP took Shaheed's research away from him and suppressed the drug on Holt Fasner's orders.
+Hashi Lebwohl secretly finished Shaheed's research and gave a sample of the drug to Nick Succorso to test.
 With samples of the drug in their possession, the crew of Trumpet decide to have Vector complete his research at an illegal lab run by a man named Deaner Beckmann.
 It is hoped, assuming Vector can complete his research, that the drug can be disseminated to the rest of humanity to protect them should the Amnion invade human space.
 On their way into human space Angus’ programming has him send a message using a listening post to UMCPHQ coded for Warden Dios, the director of the UMCP itself.
 After sending the message Trumpet speeds off toward the Valdor Industrial system where the lab is located deep within an asteroid swarm orbiting a binary star.